laminas/laminas-server/docs/book/v3/reference/migration.md

 # Migration to version 3.0

-However, starting in this version, we offer a few changes affecting the following that you should be aware of, and potentially update your application to adopt:
+Starting in version 3.0, we offer a few changes affecting the following that you should be aware of, and potentially update your application to adopt: